 You can do this for each entity and individual in your group and roll them all up into one big group tax payments schedule, so you know when things are due and a very close estimate of how much (just remember to pay each entities taxes from their relevant bank account.
 One entity paying another entities tax bill?
 Tax).
 It’s not as good as proper cash flow forecast, but it will stop the surprise tax bills.

-So there you have it, your tax planning is done for 2018.
+So there you have it, your tax planning is done for the year.
 You’re welcome.